 What are the Differences Between Independent, Grammar and State Schools?Tweet

 In the UK, there are three main categories of school: independent, grammar and state.
 However, you’ll see lots of other names being used besides these three, and it can be difficult to figure out what they all mean.
-This article demystifies the differences between UK schools, giving you key information and an inside look at each.
+This article demystifies the differences between UK schools, giving you key information and an inside look at each. i-Learner Overseas Education Services places Hong Kong students in a wide range of UK schools, and we’re always here to discuss your options.

 To jump to each type of school, click: